dannieRope/Data-cleaning-Exercise-in-Excel/README.md

 #                               Data-cleaning-Exercise-in-Excel
 **This exercise is carried out to solidify my data cleaning skill**

-The dataset used in this lab comes from the [here](https://data.montgomerycountymd.gov/Government/Fleet-Equipment-Inventory/93vc-wpdr) under a Public Domain license.
+The dataset used in this exercise comes from the [here](https://data.montgomerycountymd.gov/Government/Fleet-Equipment-Inventory/93vc-wpdr) under a Public Domain license.

 The raw dataset is made up of 3 categorical variables (columns) and 1 numerical variable(column).
 These are the columns of the dataset and their data type

-*Department column - TEXT*

 *Department column - TEXT*